waimea-dmneth/level-2-programming-assessment/docs/test-plan.md

 ## Player Moves

-the player has proper control over what they want to do and that they cant do stuff theyre not meant to
+the player has proper control over what they want to do and that they cant do stuff they're not meant to

 ### Test Data To Use